 The quad module was embedded in a TPC consisting of a steel box and a 40 mm high field cage to provide a homogeneous drift field.
-The sides of the field cage are formed by 75 um CuBe wires with a 2 mm pitch to facilitate LIV.

-field cage are formed by 75 μm CuBe wires with a 2 mm pitch to facilitate UV laser beam measurements.
-The field cage is terminated by on one end the quad module fitted in a closely surrounding coppered frame at the grid potential, and on the other end a solid cathode plate.
-The whole structure was put in a gas-tight container with $50\,\mu m$ Kapton windows on two sides to minimize the material traversed by the beam.
+The sides of the field cage are formed by 75 μ m CuBe wires with a 2 mm pitch to facilitate UV laser beam measurements.
+The field cage is terminated on one end by the quad module fitted in a closely surrounding coppered frame at the grid potential, and on the other end by a solid cathode plate.
+The whole structure was put in a gas-tight container with $50 \,\mu m$ Kapton windows on two sides to minimize the material traversed by the beam.